pintodav75/blob-farm-test/README.md

 ### Directory Structure

-Source code for Back-end and Front-end will be placed at src directory.
-Server directory is for the API and Client is for UI source codes.
+Source code for Back-end and Front-end will be placed at src directory. `/server` directory is for the API.

 ### Typescript